saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 6. **Run** the test one more time: you reached the threshold value therefore you will receive the email notification.

 :::note
-The example considers a scenario where you run the test manually but can accomplish the same results by scheduling the test.
+The example considers a scenario where you run the test manually but you can accomplish the same results by scheduling the test.
 :::